gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-11/index.md

 - `eks-cluster-control-plane`: Provision an EKS cluster resource with recommended IAM policies and security groups that can be extended.
 - `eks-cluster-workers`: Provision a set of EC2 instances that EKS can use as worker nodes.
 - `eks-k8s-role-mapping`: Map AWS IAM roles to Kubernetes RBAC roles to allow authentication and authorization to Kubernetes via AWS credentials.
 - `install-eks-aws-iam-authenticator`: Prebuilt binaries for the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator) that can be installed without a working golang environment.
-This binary is used to support authenticating to EKS by providing IAM roles to the EKS cluster's Kubernetes API.
+This binary is used to support authenticating to EKS by providing IAM roles to the EKS cluster&apos;s Kubernetes API.
 - `k8s-scripts`: Helper scripts to configure [`kubectl`](https://kubernetes.io/docs/reference/kubectl/overview/) and [`helm`](https://helm.sh/) on the various flavors of Kubernetes clusters.